nnposter/nndefaccts/README.md

 For issues specific to NNdefaccts, see below.

-:exclamation: **NOTE: nnposter will be out of reach till the end of November and unable to respond to any support issues until then.**

 ## Contributing
 Contributions are appreciated but please review the rest of the section first.